Updated: Feb 28

 *Mom’s and Dad’s hands will be shown in many of the close-up photographs.
 Please make sure your nails look nice!

 *If nursing, try to avoid eating anything spicy (ie. pizza, hot sauce, etc) or anything that will cause gas and might upset baby’s tummy for 24 hours preceding your scheduled session.
 A gassy baby will not pose well during the session due to their little tummy being upset.

 ***Some other foods that may cause gas are dairy products- milk, cheese, yogurt, pudding, cream, or any food that has milk, milk products, casein, whey, or sodium casein it, as well as foods with caffeine, soy, fish, peanuts, chocolate, wheat, beef, nuts, eggs, corn, or citrus fruits (Courtesy Baby center & ModernMom parenting).

-*Interact with and keep baby awake for 1-2 hours before your session to ensure he/she is good and sleepy for the session.
+*Interact with and keep baby awake for 1-2 hours before your session to ensure they are good and sleepy for the session.
 This is very important.
 Without this, we spend too much time getting them to sleep and not as much time photographing them.

 ***Stimulating baby with a bath or by doing ‘naked time’ prior to the session are some tricks that you can use!

-*Bring a pacifier – they can be very helpful during the session!
+*Bring a pacifier if you have one – they can be very helpful during the session!

 **A note to Mom**

 I know that you may not feel like yourself right after giving birth, but I strongly encourage you to have a portrait taken with your new baby while they are still so young and fresh.
 They will grow up and will want to know what their mother looked like holding them close to her heart as a newborn.
 I will shoot you in flattering angles, so don’t worry!
 Worst case scenario is that you don’t like the image and never look at it again, but at least your child will have this moment documented.